Chronological age vs biological age: does your ID card show the same years as your body? | Sur in English

 Chronological age vs biological age: does your ID card show the same years as your body?

-While one shows the time passed since birth, the other is linked to the aging of cells, tissues and organs
+While one shows the time passed since birth, the other is linked to the ageing of cells, tissues and organs

 "Age is just a number" is a well-known and partially true phrase.
 While age is certainly a number, it can change depending on ... which age we are referring to: chronological or biological.